 Suppose you have just made a few changes to your local code that you want to push to a remote repository.
 You have already created a commit using git commit in which your changes are stored.
 To push your code, there are a few steps you should follow.

-git checkout master git fetch origin master git rebase -i origin/master
+git checkout master git fetch origin master

 git push origin master